tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/03-network-layer.md

 ## IP Datagram Format

-Note that an IP datagram has a total of 20 bytes of header (assuming no options).
+Note that an **IP datagram** has a total of 20 bytes of header (assuming no options).
 If the datagram carries a TCP segment, then each datagram carries a total of 40 bytes of header (20 bytes of IP header plus 20 bytes of TCP header) along with the application-layer message.

 ## The Internet Protocol (IP): IPv4, Addressing, IPv6, and More

-- Domain name must be read from left <- right.
+- Domain name must be read from right -> left.
 - IP address should be read from left -> right (giống số decimal bình thường mình cũng đọc như vậy, hàng thousands -> hundreds -> tens).

 The version of TCP/IP that has been in widespread use for three decades is protocol revision 4, aka IPv4.
 It uses four-byte IP addresses.
 A modernized version, IPv6, expands the IP address space to 16 bytes and incorporates several other lessons learned from the use of IPv4.